beaconsproject/hydrology_explorer/docs/user_guide.md

 The **Welcome** section includes the **Overview** landing page that provides a concise introduction to the app and its functionality.
 It also includes this guide and the **Dataset Requirements** tab that describes the required spatial layers used by the **BEACONs Hydology Explorer** app.
 <br><br>

-To get started, click 'Set input parameters' on the left-side panel.
+To get started, click **Set input parameters** on the left-side panel.

 ### Set input parameters